yogsototh/yblog/Scratch/en/blog/Safer-Haskell-Install.md

 You can read the script and you will see that this is quite straightforward.

-1. It download the latest GHC binary for you system and install it.
+1. It downloads the latest `GHC` binary for you system and install it.
 2. It does the same with the `cabal` program.
-3. It change your repository to use [stackage][stackage] (exclusive by default).
+3. It updates your cabal config file to use [Haskell LTS][lts].
+4. It enable profiling to libraries and executables.
-4. It installs some useful binaries that might cause compilation error.
+5. It installs some useful binaries that might cause compilation error if not present.

-As the version of libraries is fixed up until you update the [stackage][stackage] repo.
-You should never use cabal sandbox.
+As the version of libraries is fixed up until you update the [Haskell LTS][lts] version, you should never use cabal sandbox.
 That way, you will only compile each needed library once.
 The compiled objects/binaries will be in your `~/.cabal` directory.

 ## Some Last Words

-I'll certainly update the script once [stackage][stackage] goes from beta to production.
-I'll try to update the script every 6 month or so.
-That way I'll minimize the number of time bug could occurs.
-And in the same time, library will continue to improve.
-A bit like the Haskell platform.
-What this script brings to the table Haskell platform don't is just the use of [stackage][stackage].

-It is very easy to use, if you prefer you could also go that way.
-Use Haskell Platform and then edit manually your `.cabal/config`.
+This script use the latest [Haskell LTS][lts].
+So if you use this script at different dates, the Haskell LTS might have changed.

 While it comes to cabal hell, some solutions are sandboxes and `nix`.
 Unfortunately, sandboxes didn't worked good enough for me after some time.